Cookies & personal data

 Psychological Safety(Psychological Safety)

-Employee confidence that they can speak up, take risks, ask questions, and make mistakes without fear of punishment or humiliation.
-Google's Project Aristotle showed: psychological safety is the top factor in team effectiveness.
+The belief that you can speak up, take risks, ask questions, and make mistakes without fear of punishment or humiliation.
+Google's Project Aristotle research showed it's the #1 factor in team effectiveness.

-"After implementing 'judgment-free retrospectives,' idea bank submissions increased 3x in one quarter."
+"After introducing blameless retrospectives, ideas hub submissions grew 3x in one quarter."

 P